michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

 2. Differences in system performance for different social groups, language that misrepresents the distribution of different social groups in the population, or language that is denigrating to particular social groups.
 </blockquote>

-Do you see evidence for representational harms learned by a bag-of-words model of this SNLI corpus?
-If so, which type do you see?

 ## Deliverables
 * Your implementations for the functions in the skeleton code `hw4_skeleton_{your pitt id}.py`.
 You are welcome to put code for Part 2 in the same or a different file.
-If it's different, please specify that in the README.txt.
+If it's different, please where it is in the README.txt.
 	* You are welcome to import any packages you need but please don't modify the function that has already been implemented.
 * Your report with results and answers to questions in Part 1 and Part 2, named `report_{your pitt id}.pdf`.
 * A README.txt file explaining